 - Working with a variety of people to solve real problems

-- Laboring in laboratory, understanding how a circuit or system works
+- Researching in a laboratory, understanding how a circuit or system works

 - Designing robot equipment for a manufacturing line